-Because of its widespread use in consumer products, most individuals in the general public are exposed to measurable amounts of DEHP.[2,3,21] Although there is widespread concern about DEHP levels in bottled water, exposure mostly occurs by ingesting contaminated food and administration of contaminated intravenous fluids during medical procedures.[2,3]
+Because of its widespread use in consumer products, most individuals in the general public are exposed to measurable amounts of DEHP.[2,3,21] Although there is widespread concern about DEHP levels in bottled water, exposure mostly occurs by ingesting contaminated food and administering contaminated intravenous fluids during medical procedures.[3,26]

-Infants’ and children’s soft toys and soft plastic products used to contain high levels of DEHP (up to 31-42% by weight), but recent reduction and proposed elimination of DEHP in these products will greatly reduce ingestion exposure in children toys and products.
+Infant and children's soft toys and soft plastic products formerly contained high levels of DEHP (up to 31 – 42% by weight).
+However, recent reduction and proposed elimination of DEHP in these products will greatly reduce ingestion exposure via children's toys and products.
 In 2011, the Government of Canada passed a new regulation, further limiting the amount of allowable DEHP in children's products to 1,000 mg/kg (0.1%).

 DEHP is detected almost ubiquitously in air and water samples.[2,3] However, due to its low volatility and low solubility in water, DEHP concentrations in air and water are generally very low.
-Ambient exposure for an average adult has been estimated to be between 0.21 – 2.1 mg/day.
+Ambient exposure for an average adult is estimated at between 0.21 – 2.1 mg/day.
 DEHP concentrations in indoor air, which are the result of off-gassing from consumer products and building materials, tend to be higher than in outdoor ambient air.

 The US Household Products Database listed one lacquer product as having DEHP as an ingredient.
 Searches of Environment Canada's National Pollutant Release Inventory (NPRI) database yielded the following results for DEHP release in Canada: